Commercial Solar Design & Construction

 Types of Commercial Installations:

-- Sloped Roof installation (South Facing with minimal shading impact)
+- Sloped Roof installation (South or West Facing with minimal shading impact)

 - Flat Roof Tilt up Arrays (Directly fastened to roof supports)

-- Flat Roof Ballasted Racking (Racking is held fast with Bricks)
+- Flat Roof Ballasted Racking (Racking is held fast with a combination of concrete and fasteners)

 - Building Integrated (Roof is created from solar modules and aluminum racking)